Granny - Escape room for teambuilding

 Can Granny touch me?

-You will not be touched intentionally by Granny and you must not touch Granny.
+You will not be intentionally touched by Granny (or anyone) and you must not touch Granny.

 What is the age restriction for Granny?

-The age restriction is 13+, but under 16s must be accompanied by an adult and we administer this by enforcing a minimum adult-to-child ticket ratio of 1 : 6.ย
+The age restriction is 13+, but under 16s must be accompanied by an adult.

 Are there live actors?